Khalidi Library: Collection

 The Khalidi Library's first catalogue was published in 1900, shortly after the institution's establishment.
 This first catalogue is significant for the insight it offers into the scholarly interests and literary tastes of the Palestinian elite at the turn of the 20th century.
 The Khalidi Library continued in the classical tradition of Islamic learning in its collection of religious works and valuable manuscripts.
 However, the Khalidi Library departed from classical tradition in its accumulation of works concerning the histories and ideas of Europe, "thereby marking a nascent cultural trend in Palestine," as noted by historian Ami Ayalon.

 The original library comprised 2,168 items, of which 1,156 items appeared in the published catalogue and another 1,012 items in an unpublished list.
 The collection included both manuscripts and printed works.
 At least 1,138 printed books existed in the library's collection upon its establishment, the vast majority of which were imported from Egypt, Lebanon, and Europe.
 Among these imported works included studies on European history.
 This collection was expanded over the years to include dictionaries and grammar books on all major European languages, multiple translations of the Bible, the complete works of Plato and Voltaire, texts by Josephus, Dante, Milton, Shakespeare, as well as studies by Western Orientalists.
 The collection grew to approximately 4,000 items by 1917, and over 7,000 items by 1936.

-The Khalidi Library has the largest private collection of medieval manuscripts in Jerusalem.
+The Khalidi Library has the largest private collection of medieval manuscripts in Jerusalem, and the largest private collection of Arabic and Islamic manuscripts in the Palestinian territories.
 Most of the manuscripts are written in Arabic, though there are some in Persian and Turkish.
 The oldest dated manuscript is an 11th-century treatise on sharia as written by a member of the Maliki school of Islamic legal thought.
 Among the most treasured works in the collection are those manuscripts written in the hand of the original author, as opposed to a copyist; these are referred to as umm or "mother," manuscripts.
 Makrumahs or presentation copies, are another category of treasured works.
 Makrumahs were often commissioned for royal libraries, and thus demonstrate especially fine craftsmanship.
 One makrumah is a gilded tribute to Saladin, dated to 1201 and grandiloquently titled The Spacious Lands of Commendations and the Garden of the Glorious and Praiseworthy Deeds Among the Merits of the Victorious King.
 Approximately half of the manuscript collection is composed of religious works; the other half includes subjects such as disparate as medicine, rhetoric, logic, and philosophy.
 Among the manuscript collection, are documents known as ijazahs, permits to teach a certain subject of Islamic knowledge.

 The library's collection also includes correspondence, private papers, and legal documents from generations of the Khalidi family, including Ruhi Khalidi and former Mayor of Jerusalem Yousef Khalidi.

 The manuscript collection is digitized and available on the website of the Hill Museum & Manuscript Library.